spsquared/SPARK_Future-Engineers_2022/README.md

 * 6mm countersunk M3 screws
 * 6mm M3 nylon screws
 * 8mm M2.5 screws

+*Our build uses a different 25.5T brushless motor from HobbyWing but we had to modify our chassis to make it fit.
+The code will still work with the motor in this list.*

 3D printed parts were used in our build, and all CAD files are located in the folder [/Documentation/CAD/](https://github.com/definitely-nobody-is-here/SPARK_Future-Engineers_2022/tree/master/Documentation/CAD).
 They're also linked here:
 * [Platform](https://github.com/definitely-nobody-is-here/SPARK_Future-Engineers_2022/raw/master/Documentation/CAD/SPARK2022_platform.stl)